blaze/odo/docs/source/type-modifiers.rst

     chunks - a sequence of data in chunks
     SSH - data living on a remote machine
     HDFS - data living on Hadoop File system
+    S3 - data living on Amazon's S3
     Directory - a directory of data
     Temp - a temporary piece of data to be garbage collected

-We use these function on *types* to construct new types.
+We use these functions on *types* to construct new types.

 .. code-block:: python